 To our potential, prosperity and peace-we are in this together!

 Marilyn O’Hearne, MSW, MCC, LLC

-PS This topic came up in my own coaching this week-both as coachee and coach!
+PS This topic comes up in my own coaching-both as coachee and coach!
 I really enjoy collaborating and am open to new collaborations.

 CQ Master Certified Coach, International Coach Federation

-Update of an October 24, 2018 vlog, part of a series designed to increase resilience and resourcefulness in our uncertain, rapidly changing world
+Update of an October 24, 2018 vlog, part of a series designed to increase resilience and resourcefulness in our Volatile, Uncertain, *Culturally Complex, Ambiguous, rapidly changing world